 You can build the module with the setup.py script (or setup3k.py for Python 3).
 This section discusses some common options that you may need or find useful.

 --inplace means that the module will be dropped in the current directory.
-I find this more practical, so it makes it easier to test the module once built.
+I find this more practical, as it makes it easier to test the module once built.

 --compiler=mingw32 obviously means that MinGW will be invoked instead of the default compiler.
 This is needed when you want to use GCC on Windows.
-This command will show you the list of compiler you specify: python setup.py build_ext --help-compiler.
+This command will show you the list of compilers you can specify: python setup.py build_ext --help-compiler.
+Visual Studio is the default compiler and should work without using this option.

 In the end, the command will look something like this: